LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: TBD
 * Item 7458: Move shared application models, actions, etc. for Sample Manager and Freezer Manager
     - export all of the new application related items as a single "App" item
+    - includes moving of AppModel, some reducers (product and routing), and related functions and constants
+    - includes moving of AuditLog related components, models, actions, and utils

 ### version 0.73.0
 *Released*: 1 July 2020